 - 1 cucumber, peeled, seeded and sliced (optional, if available)

-- For the salad: Peel and trim the ends from each grapefruit.
+- Peel and trim the ends from each grapefruit.
 Place supreme-cut grapefruit segments in a large salad bowl.
 Add the lettuce, fennel, scallions, cucumber (if using), and thyme.

 - Pour the dressing over the salad and toss until all the ingredients are coated.